 Biochemistry 118: Genomics & Medicine Sophomore Seminar limited to sophomores and freshmen

 Biochemistry 158/258 Genomics, Bioinformatics and Medicine Lecture based course for Juniors and seniors and (258) for graduate and medical students.
-Covers same material as Biochem 118Q
+Covers same material as Biochem 118Q but in a lecture format.

 This course covers the molecular basis of inherited disease.
 I discuss both simple Mendelian diseases and complex, multifactorial diseases..
 I will discuss genomics, functional genomics, epigenetics, gene expression, SNPs, copy number and other structural genomic variations involved in disease.
 In addition to these diagnostic approaches, we will discuss novel therapeutic methods such as stem cell therapy, gene therapy and drug developments that depend on the knowledge of genomics.
 We will discuss personal genomics, pharmacogenomics and clinical genomics and their role in the future of preventive medicine.